brampat/brampat.github.io/presentation/meme_ai.md

 -- Notes --

 * Here's an example of things we find hard to spot
-* which computers are much better at
+* which computers can doo much better and faster (Sonarqube, other SAST tools, SIEM)
 * But we'll come back to coding bugs in a later slide

 --